brunv/React-Redux-Complete/README.md

 With the Props System, we get the data from a parent component to a **direct** child component.
 Now with the Context System we can get the data from a parent component to **any** nested child component

 Each separe use of <Context.Provider> creater a new separate 'pipe' of information!!

+Using ```this.context``` (contextType property) we can only access a single context object inside a component.
+So to access multiple different contexts objects we need to use Context.Consumer.